 2. Document the results on the Negative Pressure Isolation Room Log (attached).

 C. The facility safety administer retains all documentation of the negative airflow monitoring process and approved equipment.

-D. If the room is not equipped with an anteroom, the facility safety administrator must develop instructions to minimize entry of contaminated air to the corridor.
-Instructions may include such examples as: minimizing entry into the room, adjusting the hydraulic closer to slow the door movement, and reducing displacement effects.
+D. If the room is not equipped with an anteroom, the facility safety administrator must develop instructions to minimize entry of contaminated air to the corridor including such examples as:

 F. Communication of hazards - staff must: